mrjutsu/ledger/README.md

 ### Logging Changes To Certain Fields

 Sometimes you might want to know what was changed to specific fields besides just knowing that the model was changed.
-For these cases, you can use the `$fieldsLogged` property.
+For these cases, you can use the `FIELDS_LOGGED` constant.

 ```php
 use Mrjutsu\Ledger\Traits\Loggable;